joe733/Quarantine-Notes/README.md

 # Quarantine-Notes

-College noteswritten during the lockdown due to COVID-19
+College notes written during the lockdown due to COVID-19.

+The complete study material can be found @ the drive link in the description section of this repository.

+> Discaimer: Use @ your own understanding.
+These include notes and assignment not in any order.